How does the health of our environment affect your health?

 8:00 a.m.
 Registration

-- Steve Mahfood, Former Director of the Missouri Department of Natural Resources
+9:15 a.m.
+Steve Mahfood, Formerly with Missouri Department of Natural Resources

-- Rebecca Merrill, PhD, Epidemiologist, International Border Team, Centers for Disease Control and Prevention
+9:50 a.m.
+Rebecca Merrill, PhD, International Border Team, Centers for Disease Control and Prevention

-- Sara Paull, PhD, Assistant Professor of Environmental and Occupational Health, Colorado School of Public Health
+1:00 p.m.
+Sara Paull, PhD, Colorado School of Public Health

 Event Sponsors: Global Health Center at the Institute for Public Health, International Center for Energy, Environment and Sustainability, Tyson Research Center, Living Earth Collaborative, Brown School MPH Program and Washington University Climate Change Program